-To assure that influents and effluents from the PWDS are within the specifications discussed, a rigorous sampling and analysis program will be procedurally implemented as described in this section.
+To assure that influents and effluents from the PWDS are within the specifications discussed, a rigorous sampling and analysis program is procedurally implemented as described in this section.

 Prior to feeding water to the PWDS for disposal, the source tank must be sampled to verify that the water conforms to the appropriate influent limits for the intended operating mode.
-Whatever the source tank, it will be recirculated for a minimum of three tank volumes prior to obtaining a sample.
-A sample will be obtained and analyzed for pH, conductivity, boron concentration, and sodium concentration.
-Its radionuclide concentration will be determined by a gamma scan, gross alpha count. and determination of the concentration of strontium-90, carbon-14, and tritium.
-These analyses will be performed on site and are a prerequisite for processing a source tank.
-Once processing has begun on a source tank, the tank will be periodically resampled to confirm the original analyses.
-The resampling will be performed after each 100,000 gallons has been processed when a PWST is the source tank.
-When using a smaller source tank, the resampling will be performed after each 20 percent of the tank's full volume has been processed, but not more frequently than daily.
-These samples will be analyzed for sodium, boron, pH, conductivity, gross alpha, gamma scan, and strontium-90.
+Whatever the source tank, it is recirculated for a minimum of three tank volumes prior to obtaining a sample.
+A sample is obtained and analyzed for pH, conductivity, boron concentration, and sodium concentration.
+Its radionuclide concentration is determined by a gamma scan, gross alpha count, and determination of the concentration of strontium-90, carbon-14, and tritium.
+These analyses are a prerequisite for processing a source tank.
+Once processing has begun on a source tank, the tank is periodically resampled to confirm the original analyses.
+The resampling is performed after each 100,000 gallons has been processed.
+These samples are analyzed for sodium, boron, pH, conductivity, gross alpha, gamma scan, strontium-90, carbon-14, and tritium.

-When operating in the coupled mode, the evaporator distillate/ vaporizer feed will be sampled every 12 hours and analyzed for boron concentration.
-This analysis will be used to determine the decontamination factor achieved by the evaporator.
-In addition, a sample of the vaporizer discharge will be obtained through a sample condenser.
-This sample, collected every 12 hours, will be analyzed for boron concentration and used to calculate the vaporizer decontamination factor and the total system decontamination factor.
+When operating in the coupled mode, the evaporator distillate/vaporizer feed is sampled every 12 ±3 hours and analyzed for boron concentration.
+This analysis is used to determine the decontamination factor achieved by the evaporator.
+In addition, a sample of the vaporizer discharge is obtained through a sample condenser.
+This sample, collected every 12 ±3 hours, is analyzed for boron concentration and used to calculate the vaporizer decontamination factor and the total system decontamination factor.
+In addition, the vaporizer discharge sample is analyzed for gross beta-gamma concentration.